wrmacdonald/docker-kubernetes-series/README.md

 2. Run `docker run --rm -p 8000:8000 --env-file=app/.env -v ${PWD}/data:/data --name docker-demo docker-demo:0.1.0` to run the container.

+3. When you want to stop the container run `docker stop docker-demo`.

 Once the application is running locally or as a conatiner, open a browser and navigate to `localhost:8000/docs`.
 You should see the Swagger documentation window.

 # Section 2 - Microservices with Docker Compose